 The view of the Temple shows "King Solomon's Porch" which is said to be the entrance to the "Holy of Holies".
-In the picture, the veil is drawn back a little offering a glimpse into that chamber where the Deity was said to reside.
+In the picture the veil is drawn back a little offering a glimpse into that chamber where the Deity was said to reside.
 This suggests that at the end of the journey from West to East some process analogous to death enables the individual to experience the presence of the Deity.
-After this process has occurred, he lives once more at his full potential.
-Again, I think that this refers neither to a physical resurrection after physical death nor to a life after physical death; both of which are the concerns of religion.
-It seems to me that this refers to a psychological / spiritual process, which can occur, if it be God's will, within any devout individual who seeks it earnestly and which I believe it to be the business of Freemasonry to encourage.
-After all we claim to be Freemasons, and this is that Truth the knowing of which "make(s) you free".
+After this process has occurred he lives once more at his full potential.
+Again, I think that this refers neither to a physical resurrection after physical death nor to a life after physical death; both ideas are the concerns of religion.
+It seems to me that this refers to a psychological/spiritual process which can occur within any devout individual who seeks it earnestly and which I believe it to be the business of Freemasonry to encourage.
+After all we claim to be Freemasons, and this is the Truth the knowing of which "makes you free".